commrade-goad/sistem-operasi/README.md

 # Sistem Operasi Note

-## 1. How do the Task No. x behaves by setting and modifying the Priority if we have : 2024-04-04
+## 1. How do the Task No. x behaves by setting and modifying the Priority if we have the same delay and the same duration: 2024-04-04
 src: [wokwi](https://wokwi.com/projects/394200944712715265)

 the same delay and the same duration